The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

 The panel tile array is supported by a dedicated panel segment frame.
 A typical model of a panel segment frame can be seen in Fig.~\ref{fig:fe_model_panelseg}.
-The panel tiles are mounted and adjusted on a CFRP sandwich baseplate, which is mounted to a steel subframe by four normal (to the mean panel surface) adjuster rods and a thin metal membrane that takes the panel's in-plane (lateral) loads (e.g. when the reflector is oriented in low elevation angles).
-The membrane is located in the center of gravity of the set consisting of panel-tiles, panel-tile-adjusters and CFRP sandwich baseplate to avoid the introduction of bending moments by lateral gravity reactions.
+The panel tiles are mounted and adjusted on a CFRP sandwich baseplate, which is mounted to a steel subframe by four normal (to the mean panel surface) adjuster rods and a thin metal diaphragm that takes the panel's in-plane (lateral) loads (e.g., when the reflector is oriented in low elevation angles).
+The diaphragm is located in the center of gravity of the assembly, which consists of panel tiles, panel tile adjusters, and a CFRP sandwich baseplate to avoid the introduction of bending moments by lateral gravity reactions.
 In this regard, the design principle is similar to a classical optical mirror support.
-The CFRP baseplate has the function to decouple thermal deformations of the steel backup structure and the steel subframe from the panels.
+The CFRP baseplate serves the function of decoupling thermal deformations of the steel backup structure and subframe from the panels.

-The panel-segment's steel subframe is mounted to the main reflector steel backup structure at the panel segment's corners by a set of four longitudinal actuators in a statically overdetermined way, normal to the mean panel segment surface (one normal translational degree of freedom, two rotational degrees of freedom).
-Additionally there are three actuators controlling the panel segment's in-plane translation (two degrees of freedom) and rotation (one degree of freedom).
+The panel segment's steel subframe is mounted to the main reflector steel backup structure at the panel segment's corners by a set of four longitudinal actuators in a statically overdetermined way, normal to the mean panel segment surface (one normal translational degree of freedom (DOF), two rotational degrees of freedom (DOFs)).
+Additionally, there are three actuators controlling the panel segment's in-plane translation (two DOFs) and rotation (one DOF).
 Four panel segments share one actuator for the normal adjustment direction.
 The intention is to constrain the four panel corners in normal direction to follow the global backup structure deformations (which are then compensated by the actuators in a closed control loop) without generating offsets between the edges of the panel segments.
-The alternative to this approach is to resort to a static fully determined support of a panel segment in 6 degrees of freedom where edge sensors are required between each set of neighboring panel segments.
+The alternative to this approach is to resort to a static fully determined support of a panel segment in six DOFs where edge sensors are required between each set of neighboring panel segments.
 The latter alternative has the downside of an overwhelmingly large sensor number (for a structure that is constantly fully exposed to the natural environment) and resulting control effort, and is therefore not considered as a baseline solution.

-\subsubsection{Elevation Rotating Structure}
+\subsubsection{Elevation rotating structure}